-The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
+The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the Surveyor.
 Heavy furniture, stored items and insulation are not moved.
-Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
+Unless identified in the report the Surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

-Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.
+Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities will not be inspected or reported on.

-Description A mid terraced villa.
-Accommodation ON GROUND FLOOR: Entrance vestibule, lounge, kitchen open plan to dining area, bedroom, study, toilet.
-ON FIRST FLOOR: Landing, two bedrooms, bathroom.
-Grace internal floor area (m2) Annual in the Comme Gross internal floor area (m2) Approximately 96sqm.
-Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age but various styles.
-Many now appear to be in private ownership.
-Local amenities are available within an short commute.
-Age Approximately 45 years.
+Description A detached single storey bungalow.
+Accommodation ON GROUND FLOOR : Entrance vestibule, lounge, kitchen, hallway, master bedroom with en-suite shower room, two further bedrooms, bathroom.
+Gross internal floor area (m2) Approximately 75m 2 .
+Neighbourhood and location The property is located within an established residential area where surrounding properties are of similar age but of various styles.
+Local amenities are available within a short commute.
+Age Approximately 26 years.
 Weather Overcast but dry.
-Weather over recent weeks has been mixed.
+Weather over the recent weeks has been mixed.
 Chimney stacks None.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Roofing including roof space ROOF: The roof is pitched and overlaid with concrete tiles.
-ROOF SPACE: I was able to inspect the roof space and gained access from a hatch within the bathroom.
-The roof structure has been lined with plasterboard sheets which has resulted in a severely restricted inspection.
+The roof is pitched and overlaid with concrete tiles.
+I was able to inspect the roof space and gained access from a hatch within the hallway.
+The roof is built of timber trusses and underfelt has been laid beneath the roof tiles.
 Insulation material is laid between the ceiling joists.

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of half round gutters feeding round downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Rainwater fittings Visually inspected with the aid of binoculars where required.
+Rainwater units are of PVC materials consisting of half round gutters feeding round downpipes.
+Main walls Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of a form of non-traditional construction commonly known as No-Fines concrete.
-This is a type of solid concrete construction, lined internally and rendered externally with a pointed brick finish to lower walls.
-The damp proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.
+The outer walls appear to be of modern timber frame/brick construction with a pointed external finish.
+A damp proof course is not visible, however, I would anticipate a building of this age to have a PVC proof membrane.
+There are sub-floor ventilators to lower walls.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and the rear external patio doors are of aluminium double glazed type.
-Access to the front of the property is via a timber single glazed external door.
-Fascia/soffit boards are formed in timber material.
+Windows and the side and rear external doors are of uPVC double glazed type.
+Access at the front of the property is a composite double glazed external door.
+Fascia/soffit boards are formed in PVC material.
 External decorations Visually inspected.
-External decoration has a painted finish where appropriate.
+External decoration is generally of low maintenance material.
 Conservatories / porches None.
+Communal areas None.
+Garages and permanent outbuildings None.
+Outside areas and Visually inspected. boundaries There are garden grounds surrounding the property.
+These are generally hard landscaped and laid to artificial grass and timber decking.
+There is a mono-block parking area to the front and side of the property.
+Boundary divisions are marked by timber fencing.
+Ceilings Visually inspected from floor level.
+Ceilings are assumed to be of plasterboard material.
+There are textured plaster and PVC finishes.